AmazingAmpharos/OoT-Randomizer/README.md

 * Every generic grotto gossip stone has their own hint.
 * Meg (Purple Forest Temple Poe) dies in one hit.
 * Desert Colossus Hands are not logically part of Spirit Temple
+* Gossip stone added to Lake Hylia to change water level after beating Morpha to keep dungeon entrance accessible with Gold Scales.
+  * Entering Water Temple with Gold Scale and Longshot is now always in logic.

 #### New Option
 * Randomize Main Rules option.